grafana/tempo/docs/sources/tempo/operations/traceql-metrics.md

 ## Activate and configure the `local-blocks` processor

-To activate the `local-blocks` processor, add it to the list of processors in the `overrides` block of your Tempo configuration.
+To activate the `local-blocks` processor for all users, add it to the list of processors in the `overrides` block of your Tempo configuration.

 ```yaml
 # Global overrides configuration.
 overrides:
   metrics_generator_processors: ['local-blocks']
 ```

+To configure the processor per tenant, use the `metrics_generator.processor` override.

 For more information about overrides, refer to [Standard overrides]({{< relref "../configuration#standard-overrides" >}}).